This post may contain affiliate links. Please see my disclosure policy for more details.

 The pros and cons of house sitting from an experienced house sitter in Australia.
 Discover the benefits and pitfalls of rent-free living.

-To find out more about paid house sitting and a breakdown of the hours involved, read my post on how much to charge for house sitting in Australia.
+You can learn more about paid pet sitting my post on how much to charge for house sitting in Australia.

 4. LIVING OUT OF A SUITCASE